 A: Fellows have the opportunity to develop their own events around themes each month, such as study skills, building connections with faculty, and exploring majors.
-Fellows are sometimes also invited to participate in events held by other student leaders such as CAs.
-Fellows typically offer group advising events prior to registration and a welcome meet and greet at the start of each semester.
+Fellows are sometimes also invited to participate in events held by other student leaders such as CAs or FY ambassadors.
+Fellows typically offer group advising events prior to registration and a welcome meet and greet at the start of the fall semester.